 Satan is not divine

-The typology of Old Testament sections such as Isaiah 14 and Ezekiel 28 indicates that Satan was a particular angelic being, one speculating that it was an archangel standing in good standing with God.
+The typology of Old Testament passages such as Jesaja 14 and Hesekiel 28 This suggests that Satan was a special angelic being, and some speculate that he was an archangel who was in good standing with God.

-Satan was "blameless" from the day he was created until iniquity was found in him, and he was "full of wisdom and handsome beyond measure" (Ezekiel 28,12-15).
+Satan was “flawless” from the day he was created until wickedness was found in him, and he was “full of wisdom and exceedingly beautiful.”
+(Hes 28,12-15).

-Yet he became "full of iniquities," his heart was haughty because of his beauty, and his wisdom was corrupted because of his splendor.
-He gave up his holiness and ability to cover in mercy and became a "spectacle" destined to be destroyed (Ezekiel 28,16-19).
+But he became “full of wickedness,” his heart grew proud because of his beauty, and his wisdom was corrupted by his splendor.
+He gave up his holiness and his ability to cover in mercy and became a “spectacle,” destined for destruction.
+(Hes 28,16-19).

-Satan changed from the Bringer of Light (the name Lucifer in Isaiah 14,12 means "bringer of light") to "power of darkness" (Colossians 1,13; Ephesians 2,2) when he decided that his status as an angel was not enough and he wanted to become divine like the "Most High" (Isaiah 14,13-14).
+Satan transformed from the light-bringer (the name Lucifer in Jesaja 14,12 (meaning "light-bringer") to the "power of darkness" (Kol 1,13; Eph 2,2), when he decided that his status as an angel was not enough, and he wanted to become divine like the "Most High".
+(Jes 14,13-14).

 What Satan is doing

-He is evil, just as he led humanity to evil in the days of Noah: the poetry and aspiration of their hearts was only evil forever (1.
-Mose 6,5).
+He is evil, just as he seduced mankind to wickedness in the days of Noah: The thoughts and desires of their hearts were only evil forevermore.
+(1Mo 6,5).

-His desire is to exert his evil influence on believers and potential believers to draw them from the "bright light of the gospel of the glory of Christ" (2.
-Corinthians 4,4) so that they do not receive a "share in the divine nature" (2.
-Petrus 1,4).
+His desire is to exert his evil influence on believers and potential believers, to lead them away from the “bright light of the gospel of the glory of Christ” (2Kor 4,4). to distract them so that they do not receive a “share in the divine nature” (2Pt 1,4).

-To this end, he leads Christians to sin, just as he tempted Christ (Matthew 4,1-11), and he used insidious deceit, as with Adam and Eve, to make them "from simplicity toward Christ" (2.
-Corinthians 11,3) distract.
-To achieve this, he sometimes disguises himself as an "angel of light" (2.
-Corinthians 11,14), and pretends to be something it is not.
+To this end, he tempts Christians to sin, just as he tempted Christ.
+(Mt 4,1-11), and he used cunning, as with Adam and Eve, to lead them “away from simplicity towards Christ” (2Kor 11,3)to distract.
+To achieve this, he sometimes disguises himself as an "angel of light".
+(2Kor 11,14), and pretends to be something he is not.

-Through lure and through the influence of the society under his control, Satan seeks to induce Christians to alienate themselves from God.
-A believer separates himself / herself from God through his / her free will to sin by yielding to sinful human nature, following Satan's corrupt ways and accepting his considerable deceitful influence (Matthew 4,1-10; 1.
-John 2,16-17; 3,8; 5,19; Ephesians 2,2; Colossians 1,21; 1.
-Petrus 5,8; James 3,15).
+Through temptations and the influence of society under his control, Satan tries to lead Christians to alienate themselves from God.
+A believer separates themselves from God through their own free will to sin, by giving in to sinful human nature and thus following Satan's corrupt ways and accepting his considerable deceptive influence.Mt 4,1-10; 1Joh 2,16-17; 3,8; 5,19; Eph 2,2; Kol 1,21; 1Pt 5,8; Jak 3,15).

 How should the believer react to Satan?

-The main scriptural response of the believer to Satan and his attempts to lure us into sin is to “resist the devil, and he will flee from you” (James 4,7; Matthew 4,1-10), thus giving him “no room” or opportunity (Ephesians 4,27).
+The most important response prescribed by the Bible for the believer to Satan and his attempts to tempt us to sin is to “resist the devil, and he will flee from you.”
+(Jak 4,7; Mt 4,1-10), and thus give him “no space” or opportunity (Eph 4,27).

-Resisting Satan includes prayer for protection, submitting oneself to God in obedience to Christ, being aware of our attraction to evil, acquiring spiritual qualities (what Paul calls putting on all the armor of God), faith in Christ, who through the Holy Spirit takes care of us (Matthew 6,31; James 4,7; 2.
-Corinthians 2,11; 10,4-5; Ephesians 6,10-18; 2.
-Thessalonians 3,3).
+Resisting Satan involves praying for protection, submitting to God in obedience to Christ, being aware of how much evil attracts us, acquiring spiritual qualities (what Paul calls putting on the whole armor of God), and believing in Christ, who watches over us through the Holy Spirit.Mt 6,31; Jak 4,7; 2Kor 2,11; 10,4-5; Eph 6,10-18; 2Th 3,3).

-Resisting also includes being spiritually alert, "for the devil walks about like a roaring lion, seeking whom he may devour" (1.
-Petrus 5,8-9).
+Resisting also involves being spiritually vigilant, “for the devil prowls around like a roaring lion, seeking someone to devour.”
+(1Pt 5,8-9).

 Most of all, we put our trust in Christ.
 In 2.
-Thessalonians 3,3 we read, “that the Lord is faithful; he will strengthen you and protect you from evil".
-We rely on the faithfulness of Christ by “standing firm in the faith” and dedicating ourselves to Him in prayer that He will redeem us from evil (Matthew 6,13).
+Thessalonicher 3,3 We read, “that the Lord is faithful; he will strengthen you and protect you from the evil one.”
+We rely on Christ’s faithfulness by “standing firm in the faith” and surrendering ourselves completely to him in prayer, that he will deliver us from evil.
+(Mt 6,13).

-Christians should abide in Christ (John 15,4) and avoid engaging in Satan's activities.
-You should think about things that are honorable, just, pure, lovely, and reputable.
-(Philippians 4,8) meditate instead of exploring “the depths of Satan” (Rev 2,24).
+Christians should remain in Christ (Joh 15,4)...and avoid engaging with the activities of Satan.
+They should think about things that are honorable, righteous, pure, lovely, and have a good reputation.
+(Phil 4,8)meditate instead of exploring “the depths of Satan”.
+(Offb 2,24).

-Believers must also accept the responsibility to take responsibility for their personal sins and not blame Satan.
-Satan may be the originator of evil, but he and his demons are not the only ones who perpetuate evil because men and women of their own will have created and persisted in their own evil.
-Humans, not Satan and his demons, are responsible for their own sins (Ezekiel 18,20; James 1,14-15).
+Believers must also accept the responsibility of taking account of their personal sins and not blaming Satan.
+Satan may be the originator of evil, but he and his demons are not the only ones perpetuating it, because men and women of their own free will have created their own evil and persist in it.
+People, not Satan and his demons, bear the responsibility for their own sins.
+(Hes 18,20; Jak 1,14-15).

 Jesus has already won the victory